nimmis/docker-alpine-bin/README.md

 ### set timezone on startup

-Add the environment variable TZ to the desired timezone, i.e to set timezone to CET Stockhome
+Add the environment variable TIMEZONE to the desired timezone, i.e to set timezone to CET Stockhome

-	docker run -d -e TZ=Europa/Stockholm nimmis/alpine-micro
+	docker run -d -e TIMEZONE=Europa/Stockholm nimmis/alpine-micro

 ### set timezone in running container